wshenyi/EECS583-HW2-FPLICM/README.md

 ## Result

 Time used after using performance pass in one execution.
 To get a correct result, we need to run at least two times.
+The left time is **unoptimized** runtime and the right time is **optimized** runtime.

 ```shell
 hw2correct1 PASSED real 0m0.001s => real 0m0.001s